 This book has been on many editor’s choice lists for children’s books, and we can understand why.
 From the acceptance of a trans child to the lessons about becoming a big sibling, every family can find something to take away from this heartwarming story.

-While Black History Month may almost be over, here at Gay Parents To Be, we celebrate inclusivity and diversity all year round.
+Here at Gay Parents To Be, we are proud to celebrate inclusivity and diversity!
 For more LGBTQ+ books to read with your little one, check out this list of the best LGBTQ+ books for kids.